liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ### addressFamily

-This field contains a OCTET STRING which is either '0001'H (IPv4) or '0002'H (IPv6).
+This field contains an OCTET STRING which is either '0001'H (IPv4) or '0002'H (IPv6).

 ### prefix